Arkansas Freedom of Information Act

-The Arkansas Open Meetings Law legislates the methods by which public meetings are conducted.
-The statement of purpose of the Open Meetings Act states, "It is vital in a democratic society that public business be performed in an open and public manner so that the electors shall be advised of the performance of public officials and of the decisions that are reached in public activity and in making public policy.
-Toward this end, this chapter is adopted, making it possible for them or their representatives to learn and to report fully the activities of their public officials."
+The Arkansas open meetings section 25-19-106 of the Arkansas FOIA legislates the methods by which public meetings are conducted.
+The statement of purpose of the open meetings Act states, “It is vital in a democratic society that public business be performed in an open and public manner so that the electors shall be advised of the performance of public officials and of the decisions that are reached in public activity and in making public policy.
+Toward this end, this chapter is adopted, making it possible for them or their representatives to learn and to report fully the activities of their public officials.”

 Violation of the Arkansas Open Meetings Law is considered a class c misdemeanor.
 Also, the court has a right to assess attorney fees against the defendants but cannot charge fees against the state.
 If the lawsuit was frivolous, then the court may charge attorney’s fees to the plaintiff.